Janet Paraskeva: Public appointments

-Paraskeva has been a strong advocate for gay and lesbian rights in the United Kingdom.
-She has stated her intention, under the Civil Partnership Act 2004, to enter into a civil partnership with her partner of more than a decade, whom she will only refer to as 'Mary'.
+Personal life

 Paraskeva has two children from her first marriage.
+She stated her intention, under the Civil Partnership Act 2004, to enter into a civil partnership with her partner of more than a decade, whom she will only refer to as 'Mary'.
+Paraskeva has been a strong advocate for gay and lesbian rights in the UK.

 In 2006, Paraskeva, along with numerous other Greek Cypriots, was featured in a book by Kyriakos Tsioupras, It's All Greek to Them, focusing on Cypriots who have had substantial influence within their communities.